-The Company is not subject to externally imposed capital requirements and the Company's overall strategy with respect to capital risk management remains unchanged for the year ended February 29, 2020.
+The Company is not subject to externally imposed capital requirements and the Company's overall strategy with respect to capital risk management remains unchanged for the year ended February 28, 2021.

-17. Subsequent events
+16. Subsequent events

-- (a) Subsequent to year end, the company's line of credit of \$250,000 was called by its bank and repaid by a related party.
-Concurrent with such settlement, the company entered into a Promissory Note Agreement with the related party of \$250,000 with an interest rate set at the US Prime Rate plus 1.0%. - (b) The Company applied for and received loan proceeds in the amount of \$62,600 ("PPP Funds") and entered into a loan agreement with Manufacturers Bank pursuant to the Paycheck Protection Program ("PPP").
+The Company applied for and received loan proceeds in the amount of \$62,600 ("PPP Funds") and entered into a second loan agreement with Manufacturers Bank pursuant to the Paycheck Protection Program ("PPP") for the same amount in March 2021.
 The PPP was established as part of the Coronavirus Aid, Relief and Economic Security Act ("CARES Act") in order to enable small businesses to pay employees during the economic slowdown caused by COVID-19 by providing forgivable loans to qualifying businesses for up to 2.5 times their average monthly payroll costs.
 The amount borrowed by the Company under the PPP is eligible to be forgiven provided that (a) the Company uses the PPP Funds during the 24-week period after receipt thereof, and (b) the PPP Funds are only used to cover payroll costs (including benefits), rent, mortgage interest, and utility costs.
-The amount of loan forgiveness will be reduced if, among other reasons, the Company does not maintain staffing or payroll levels.